qormiman/xirja-backend/PROGRESS.md

-progress bar, then the real fix: `store.color` was seeded as `oklch(...)`, which real React Native doesn't render — see below, then a React Navigation migration whose first version had a real "stuck, no way back to the tabs" bug, then the actual fix for that — a root-stack restructure — see below).**
+progress bar, then the real fix: `store.color` was seeded as `oklch(...)`, which real React Native doesn't render — see below, then a React Navigation migration whose first version had a real "stuck, no way back to the tabs" bug, then a root-stack restructure that fixed that, then a second real bug the restructure exposed — a half-cut-off tab bar, caused by a missing `SafeAreaProvider` — see below).**

-**A second lesson-learned note, on the navigation bug**: the first React Navigation version nested "Item detail" inside "My list"'s own stack and "Store lists"/"Shopping mode" inside "Compare"'s own stack, and hid the tab bar dynamically by matching each tab's currently-focused nested route name against a list of "hide the bar on these" names — the pattern React Navigation's own docs recommend for this.
-It looked right and passed a manual code review, but the real device experience was worse than before: going Store lists <-> Shopping mode worked, but there was genuinely no way back to the three main tabs.
-Fixed by removing that dynamic-hiding logic entirely rather than debugging it further: "Item detail", "Store lists" and "Shopping mode" now live as their own screens on ONE root-level stack, with a single "Tabs" screen (the actual tab bar) as a sibling screen on that same stack, instead of being nested inside a tab's own stack.
-The tab bar now simply doesn't exist outside the "Tabs" screen — there's no per-render route-name matching left to get wrong, so there's no way to end up "stuck": every back arrow is one plain stack `goBack()` away from the tabs.
+**A second lesson-learned note, on the navigation bugs (two, found one at a time by actually using the app on Snack, not from re-reading the code)**: the first React Navigation version nested "Item detail" inside "My list"'s own stack and "Store lists"/"Shopping mode" inside "Compare"'s own stack, and hid the tab bar dynamically by matching each tab's currently-focused nested route name against a list of "hide the bar on these" names — the pattern React Navigation's own docs recommend for this.
+It looked right and passed a manual code review, but going Store lists <-> Shopping mode worked while there was genuinely no way back to the three main tabs.
+Fixed by removing that dynamic-hiding logic entirely: "Item detail", "Store lists" and "Shopping mode" now live as their own screens on ONE root-level stack, with a single "Tabs" screen (the actual tab bar) as a sibling screen on that same stack.
+Confirmed by the user this actually fixed the "stuck" problem — but revealed a second, real bug: back on the tabs, the tab bar itself rendered half cut off at the bottom (screenshot confirmed on Snack's Web preview).
+Cause: React Navigation's bottom tab bar reads its own bottom inset from `react-native-safe-area-context` (`useSafeAreaInsets`) to size and pad itself against the real device safe area — that package was already a dependency (added as a required peer of `@react-navigation/ bottom-tabs`) but the app was never actually wrapped in its `SafeAreaProvider`, only in the unrelated plain `SafeAreaView` from "react-native" (which only pads its own children away from a notch/status bar and provides none of this context).
+Without a real provider, the hook had nothing to read and fell back to bad values.
+Fixed by wrapping the whole app in `SafeAreaProvider` (outermost, per React Navigation's own setup docs) in addition to the existing `SafeAreaView`.
+Not yet re-confirmed by the user as of this writing.
-Not yet re-confirmed on a real device as of this writing — this fix hasn't been tested on Snack yet, unlike everything else in this file.

 **On the personal-use deployment plan (agreed 25 Sept)**: three technical steps remain before a permanent install on your own Android phone —